Packjackisback/OvO-mods/README.md

-# OvO-project-1.4
+# OvO-mods
-A quick mod I made to make OvO 1.4.4 stop after level 40.

-Thank you whoever made the Mod Api, I stole a bit of code for detecting the layout
+A few OvO mods I made, thanks AwesomeGuy for the help Thank you whoever made the Mod Api, I stole a bit of code for detecting the layout

 Not affiliated with [DedraGames](https://dedragames.com)